Applied Suicide Intervention Skills Training (ASIST)

 Applied Suicide Intervention Skills Training (ASIST) is a two-day accredited workshop designed to increase risk recognition and intervention skill levels of teachers, outreach workers, health workers, social workers, human resources personnel, etc. ASIST is an intensive, interactive and practice-based course designed to provide intervention skills to prevent the immediate risk of suicide.
 ASIST is the most widely used, acclaimed and researched suicide intervention training workshop in the world.

-If you are in need of training on suicide prevention there is a 90-minute online program through LivingWorks call LivingWorks Start.
+If you are unable to attend training in person at this time but are in need of training on suicide prevention there is a 90-minute online program through LivingWorks call LivingWorks Start.
 This program can be taken on any computer or device and teaches people to recognize when someone is thinking about suicide as well as meaningful actions to keep them safe.

 The goal of ASIST is to enhance a caregiver’s abilities to assist a person at risk to avoid suicide.
 By completing the workshop, participants will be able to: